0049 941 / 56 76 460

 Ragusa, located further to the south, is characterized by deep gorges in the limestone rock of Monti Iblei.
 Over centuries, the town had come to terms with these geographic conditions.

-Thus, a town split into three parts has developed.
-The oldest and smallest part, Baroque Ibla, is by far the most fascinating.
-That is why it is the center of interest for visitors: With its abundance of Baroque churches and palaces and its romantic atmosphere Ibla is an attractive destination for an excursion.
+The two parts of today's center are separated from each other by a ravine.
+Small Baroque Ibla, the old part, is absolutely fascinating and the center of interest for visitors.
+With its abundance of Baroque churches and palaces and its romantic atmosphere Ibla is an attractive destination for an excursion.

-When visiting Ragusa-Ibla, you should not miss out on a stroll through the "Giardini Iblei" at the eastern end of Corso XXV Aprile.
-The charming gardens invite you to sit down and take a break.
-At their end, you have got a good view of the valley of Fiume Irminio below and the surrounding gorges.
+When visiting Ragusa-Ibla, take a stroll through and a break in the "Giardini Iblei" at the eastern end of Corso XXV Aprile.
+At the end of the charming gardens, you have got a good view of the Fiume Irminio valley below and the surrounding gorges.

 Other Baroque towns worth visiting